saviotomy/github-slideshow/_posts/0000-01-02-saviotomy.md

---- layout: slide title: "Welcome to our second slide!" --- Your text Use the left arrow to go back!
+--- layout: slide title: "Welcome to our second slide!" --- "Float like a butterfly,string like a bee"- MuhammadAli  Use the left arrow to go back!